To be accepted for admission to the program, a candidate must:

-Evidence of completion of a baccalaureate degree from an accredited institution of higher education with a minimum of 15 hours in psychology, counseling, or marriage and family studies and a GPA of 3.0 (for the Accelerated Full-Time Program, a GPA of 3.2).
+2. Provide evidence of successful academic achievement in completion of a baccalaureate degree from an accredited institution of higher education with a minimum of 15 hours in psychology, counseling, or marriage and family studies and a GPA of 3.0 (for the Accelerated Full-Time Program, a GPA of 3.2).

-For Marriage and Family Therapy Program: credit hours should be in marriage and family studies, psychology, or counseling.
+For Marriage and Family Therapy Program: credit hours should be in psychology, marriage and family studies, or counseling.

 - Preference is given to applicants with two or more years of work experience, paid or as a volunteer.

 - A maximum of nine hours of transfer credits may be granted for graduate work taken at another institution.

-La Salle University
+La Salle University- Box 826